-5.5 Results for Average Fisher Information Criterion
+5.5.
+Results for average Fisher information criterion

-In this case, we focus on the problem in (3.37), the solution of which is provided by (3.42) in Proposition 1.
-The impact of the dimension of the parameter vector, k, on the average Fisher information is shown in Fig. 5.5 for both the optimal solution in (3.42) and the equal power allocation strategy.
-It is observed that the average Fisher information rapidly decreases when $k \leq 10$ for both the optimal and equal power allocation strategies.
-However for k > 10, power adaptation significantly mitigates the adverse effects of the increased parameter dimension.
+In this case, we focus on the problem in (37), the solution of which is provided by (42) in Proposition 1.
+The impact of the dimension of the parameter vector, k, on the average Fisher information is shown in Fig. 5 for both the optimal solution in (42) and the equal power allocation strategy.
+It is observed that the average Fisher information rapidly decreases with k when $k \leq 10$ for both the optimal and equal power allocation strategies.
 While the optimal power allocation strategy is superior to the equal power allocation for all values of k, significant enhancements are observed for large values of k.